NEWS: The Public Service Obligation levy was reduced in Autumn 2022.

-The PSO levy is charged to all electricity customers at the same flat rate – regardless of how much electricity is used.
-So a single person using very small amounts of electricity will pay the same PSO levy as a large family using much more electricity.
+All domestic electricity customers are charged the PSO levy at the same flat rate – regardless of how much electricity is used.
+This means that a single person will pay the same PSO levy as a large family using much more electricity.

 There have been suggestions that the PSO levy should be based on a percentage of electricity usage.
 This would be fairer and higher usage would mean a higher PSO levy.

 The government say this can’t be done because of EU rules.
 Apparently, this is because levies tied to consumption that helps Irish energy producers can’t be applied to imported electricity too.